sabitovvt/vscode-favorites-panel/README.md

 ## Release Notes

-## 0.5.0
+## 0.5.1

-- Added the ability to change icons for commands.
+- Bug fix with refresh panel/

 More information in the [changelog](CHANGELOG.md "Changelog")